marle3003/mokapi/README.md

 ## What is Mokapi?

-Mokapi is an open-source API mocking tool that lets you develop and test without waiting for backends.
-Mock REST APIs, Kafka topics, LDAP directories, and SMTP servers using OpenAPI and AsyncAPI specifications.
+Mokapi is an open-source [mock API](https://mokapi.io) tool for development and testing without backend dependencies.
+Easily mock
+REST APIs, Kafka topics, LDAP directories, and SMTP servers using OpenAPI or AsyncAPI.

 Perfect for:
 - Frontend developers building UIs before backends exist